This is a twig for grafting.Fall. Wolf River x Niedzwetzkyana. NY Stn, 1938.

 Flesh is two-toned: deep pink fading to white around the core.
 The flowers are also two-toned, deep pink, tipped with small white lightning bolts.
 And the bronze-red foliage adds further interest all season.
 Bears young, annually, and shows some insect resistance in our trials.

-Sometimes listed as a crabapple, but don’t be fooled: the apples are the size of Macs.
 One of the very first to bloom each year.
 Z3.

 Click here for a complete list of qualifying items.